Ntelos/CluedoNotes/README.md

 * [Future Updates](#future-updates)

 ## General Info
-An interactive page for keeping notes of your <b>Cluedo games.
+An interactive page for keeping notes of your <b>Cluedo</b> games.

 Keep in mind that the names at the board are displayed in the Greek language.
-You can easily alter them in your language by editing the \<th> elements at the board.php file.
+You can easily alter them in your language by editing the \<th> elements at the <i>board.php</i> file.

 ## Demo
-By visiting the index.html page you can:
+By visiting the <i>index.html</i> page you can:
 Select the number of the players including yourself Type their names
 Select their pawn's color
 <image>

-When you are ready press the "Start" button and you will be redirected to the board.php page.
+When you are ready press the "Start" button and you will be redirected to the <i>board.php</i> page.
 There you can see the names of the players colored with their pawn's color.
 At this page you can click in every cell of any row except the first one.
 By clicking in any cell you mark randomly with one of the following colors: green, red, yellow.